hynek/structlog/docs/index.md

 ## Basics

-The following chapters give you the all the concepts that you need to use *structlog* productively.
+The following chapters give you all the concepts that you need to use *structlog* productively.
-If you're already convinced that you want to play with it, start with our [Getting Started tutorial](getting-started.md)!
+If you're already convinced that you want to play with it, skip ahead to our [Getting Started tutorial](getting-started.md)!
 The rest of the chapters builds gently on each other.